open-contracting/deploy/docs/maintain/elasticsearch.rst

 .. note::

-   Before upgrading ElasticSearch double check all plugins support the new version.
+   Before upgrading Elasticsearch, check that all plugins (below) support the new version.

 #.
 Connect to the server as the ``root`` user, for example: